Student Research Opportunities

 A new program in scholarship linked to discovery by students is available.
 The research mentor, typically in a wet or dry research laboratory, will also receive funding to support students’ research projects.
 Additional details on this and other opportunities will be available soon - please check back.

 Each year, the Schools of Medicine and Dental Medicine set aside a day in late February to acknowledge and honor student research.
 A faculty committee reviews the abstracts of student research projects completed the previous summer.
 Students are selected to present their work for either formal oral presentation or poster sessions that run concurrently throughout the day.
 A guest lecturer is selected to serve as the capstone speaker.
 Students, sponsors, faculty, and family attend the awards reception/dinner.
 The research committee selects students for awards to acknowledge their contributions to research and excellence in their presentations.

 Fourth-year students may also satisfy required M.D. elective months in research.
 Special requests must be processed through the normal elective approval procedure.

 Fifth-Year M.D.
 Enrichment Program

 The purpose of the Fifth-Year Enrichment Program is to encourage students to think broadly about their preparation for a lifetime career in medicine and to engage in some unique and intense year-long experience that supplements and enriches the standard medical school program.

 Fifth-Year M.D.
-Enrichment Program – Center for Molecular Medicine Medical Student Academic Enrichment Fellowship
+Enrichment Program – Center for Molecular Oncology Medical Student Academic Enrichment Fellowship

-The CMM Fellowship is a one-year intensive mentored experience in human disease-oriented and/or clinical/translational research under the direction of a CMM faculty member.
-Students first consult with CMM faculty to prepare a formal plan of study and apply for acceptance to the Fellowship.
+The CMO Fellowship is a one-year intensive mentored experience in human disease-oriented and/or clinical/translational research under the direction of a CMO faculty member.
+Students first consult with CMO faculty to prepare a formal plan of study and apply for acceptance to the Fellowship.
 Formal acceptance is contingent on acceptance to the Medical School's 5th Year Enrichment program.